Lubrum/Graduating-Programs-Brazil/README.md

 dbDisconnect(con)
 dbUnloadDriver(drv)
 ```

+# Stage Three

+Now, we proceed to generate our shiny app with this data.
+We have three main files:

+ui.R -> related with user interface and data inputs to the app.
+server.R -> related with backend processing, data input processing, reactive responses and plotting outputs.
+get_data.R -> gets all needed data to show in UI and to process in the server.

+In the next weeks these files will be approached in details.

 That's it.
 I need people to contribute with this project, to keep all this data up to date with Sucupira website.
 Anyone who wants to help, leave a message and let's work together.